allenc125789/TurtleNAS/README.md

 # Post-Install & Usage:

 Open the server's IP or Hostname in an alternate browser (*example:* https://192.168.0.20), login to the web portal with the admin account using the password you created during install.
-You may use this to create/delete new users, edit permissions, and add connections.
+You may use this to create/delete new users, edit permissions, add connections, and more!.
 You may also access it directly from SSH to configure.

 https://softpanorama.org/Access_control/Sudo/sudoer_file_examples.shtml